 Landfills or Transfer Stations

-Whistler's Athletes' Village is built on an old landfill that used to attract bears, not Olympians.
-Locals once drove out to the dump to watch as many as 30 black bears at a time feeding on the trash they had thrown away the week before.
-While the spectacle of a sloth [group] of bears feasting at a garbage buffet provided an entertaining pastime for the community, it proved deadly for the region's bears.
+While the spectacle of a sloth [group] of bears feasting at a garbage buffet provides an entertaining pastime for the community, it proves deadly for the region’s bears.

 Landfills and transfer stations, being extremely pungent places, can attract bears from miles away, introducing them to a feast of non-natural food that often means ill-health or even death for the bear that eat it.
 Feeding on human garbage can cause numerous health concerns for bears – extensive tooth decay, lacerations on the paws and mouth, internal damage to organs from sharp objects, plastics blocking the intestines, ingestion of toxic substances and parasitic infections can all cause illness and death.

 Ideally, open-pit landfills should not exist in high density bear country.
 If your community does have a landfill, and installing bear-resistant transfer stations are not an option, then a well-designed and properly installed electric fence will prevent the majority of bears from accessing the site.